 On March 14, 2019, Andrew Wilson (Wilson) submitted an application for compensation as an erroneously convicted person to the California Victim Compensation Board (CalVCB) pursuant to Penal Code section 4900.
 The application is based upon Wilson's imprisonment for a 1986 conviction for murder for which he was sentenced to life without the possibility of parole, plus one year.
 On March 17, 2017, the Los Angeles Superior Court granted Wilson's petition for habeas relief and vacated his conviction on due process grounds, with the express concession of the District Attorney.
 The charges were simultaneously dismissed and Wilson was released from prison, after thirty-two years, on March 16, 2017.
 On March 13, 2019, Wilson filed a motion for a finding of factual innocence under Penal Code section 1485.55, subdivision (b).
 In a letter filed February 16, 2021, Los Angeles County District Attorneys, Erika Jerez and Islam Ramadan, conceded Wilson's motion should be granted.
-On February 22, 2021, the Los Angeles Superior Court granted Wilson's motion.1 Wilson is Represented by Adam Grant of the Loyola Law School Project for the Innocent.
+On February 22, 2021, the Los Angeles Superior Court granted Wilson's motion should be granted.
+On February 22, 2021, the Los Angeles Superior Court granted Wilson's motion.
+Wilson is Represented by Adam Grant of the Loyola Law School Project for the Innocent.
 Barton Bowers represents the Office of the Attorney General.
 CalVCB Senior Attorney Michelle D. Phillips was assigned to this matter.

-1 The parties agreed to waive the 30-day automatic compensation provision and have this matter heard by the Board during the May 2021 meeting.
+&lt;sup>1 The parties agreed to waive the 30-day automatic compensation provision and have this matter heard by the Board during the May 2021 meeting.